grandmavoodoo/TerminalStockSim-1.0/README.md

 1. make new folder put bolt convet.py and Stock_Sim.py inside
 2. run "python3 convert.py"
 3. it will make a new windows verison that will work on windows.
-4. you may need to remove these lines at 3030: Change it to this "            if msvcrt.kbhit():"
+4. you may need to change these lines at 3030: Change it to this "            if msvcrt.kbhit():"
 "               key = msvcrt.getch()"
 "               if key in (b'\r', b'\n'):"